-This bill creates a disaster savings program, generally allowing individuals and employers to contribute into specialized accounts to be used for eligible costs after a disaster and receive tax benefits for doing so.
+This bill creates a first-time homebuyer savings program, generally allowing individuals and employers to contribute into specialized savings accounts to be used for a beneficiary's eligible homebuying expenses and receive tax benefits for doing so.

-Specifically, the bill creates (1) personal income tax deductions for certain individuals who contribute to, or are the qualified beneficiaries of, funds deposited into a disaster savings account and (2) a tax credit for employers who similarly contribute to employees' accounts.
+Specifically, the bill creates (1) personal income tax deductions for certain individuals who contribute to, or are the qualified beneficiaries of, funds deposited into a first-time homebuyer savings account and (2) a tax credit for employers who similarly contribute to the accounts of their employees.
 It requires the Department of Revenue Services (DRS) commissioner to implement the tax deduction and credit, including by preparing associated forms, and allows him to adopt implementing regulations.

-Under the bill, individuals may open at financial institutions (i.e. banks, credit unions, out-of-state banks or credit unions, or their affiliates or third-party providers) savings accounts dedicated to paying for or reimbursing the insurance deductible and costs for damage or loss to its qualified beneficiary's single-family home in Connecticut from certain disasters.
-It applies to single-family residential dwellings, including mobile manufactured homes or units in a cooperative, common interest community, or condominium.
+Under the bill, individuals may open at financial institutions (i.e. banks, out-of-state banks, credit unions, or their affiliates or third-party providers) savings accounts that are dedicated to paying for or reimbursing the down payment and closing costs of an account holder who is a first-time homebuyer and resides in a Connecticut one- to four-family residence purchased with account funds (i.e. the "qualified beneficiary").
+The bill designates "first-time homebuyers" as those who have not previously owned or purchased, either individually or with someone else, a one- to four-family residence (including a mobile manufactured home or a unit in a cooperative, common interest community, or condominium).

-To qualify for the bill's tax deductions, account holders must have a federal adjusted gross income (AGI) below \$100,000 for single filers or \$200,000 for joint filers.
-They may deduct (1) the contributions deposited in the account, capped at \$2,500 for single filers and \$5,000 for joint filers annually; (2) accrued interest; and (3) for an account holder who is also the account's qualified beneficiary, the amount withdrawn that is used to pay or reimburse him or her for program eligible costs.
+To qualify for the bill's tax deductions, account holders must have a federal adjusted gross income (AGI) below \$100,000 for single filers or

+\$200,000 for joint filers.
+They may deduct (1) the contributions deposited in the account, generally capped at \$2,500 for single filers and \$5,000 for joint filers annually; (2) accrued interest; and (3) for an account holder who is also the account's qualified beneficiary, the amount withdrawn that is used to pay or reimburse him or her for program eligible costs.
 For the bill's tax credit, employers may annually claim 10% of their contributions to employees' accounts against the corporation business or personal income tax, but the amount is capped at \$2,500 for any specific employee.
+Deductions and credits start in the 2027 tax or income year, as applicable, but the 2027 deduction or credit may include contributions made in the 2026 tax or income year.

-If funds are withdrawn from a disaster savings account for a reason other than an allowed purpose, the bill generally imposes a civil penalty of 10% of the withdrawn amount.
+If funds are withdrawn from a first-time homebuyer savings account for a reason other than an allowed purpose, the bill generally imposes a civil penalty of 10% of the withdrawn amount.